center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r5/README.md

 - The [data](data) folder contains the input spreadsheets and output STIX2.0 json data.
 See the README in that folder for more information.
 - The [layers](layers) folder contains [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator) layers showing the mappings in the context of the ATT&CK Matrix.

+## Extended Fields

+The Nist 800-53 Revision 5 STIX data does not extend the controls format with any additional properties.